Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Related work

 \section{Related work}

 Work on generative models of images typically addresses the problem of unsupervised learning of a data model which can generate samples from a latent representation.
-Prominent examples from this line of work are restricted Boltzmann machines (RBMs) \cite{HintonSalakhutdinov2006} and Deep Boltzmann Machines (DBMs) \cite{Salakhutdinov_2009}, as well as the plethora of models derived from them~\cite{Hinton_NC2006, Memisevic07, Lee_ICML2009, Tang_AISTATS2012, Ranzato_CVPR2011}.
+Prominent examples from this line of work are restricted Boltzmann machines (RBMs) \cite{HintonSalakhutdinov2006} and Deep Boltzmann Machines (DBMs) \cite{Salakhutdinov_2009}, as well as the plethora of models derived from them~\cite{Hinton_NC2006, Memisevic07, Lee_ICML2009, Tang_AISTATS2012, Ranzato_CVPR2011, WuCVPR15}.
 RBMs and DBMs are undirected graphical models which aim to build a probabilistic model of the data and treat encoding and generation as an (intractable) joint inference problem.
+Most related to our approach are Convolutional Deep Belief Networks (CDBNs) of Lee \etal~\cite{Lee_ICML2009} making use of ``unpooling'' and ShapeNets of Wu \etal~\cite{WuCVPR15} training a 3D variant of CDBN to generate 3D models of furniture.

 A different approach is to train directed graphical models of the data distribution.
 This includes a wide variety of methods ranging from Gaussian mixture models~\cite{Francos_GMM03,Theis_2012} to autoregressive models \cite{Larochelle_2011} and stochastic variations of neural networks \cite{Bengio_ICML2014,Goodfellow_NIPS2014,Rezende_ICML2014,Kingma_ICLR2014,Tang_NIPS2013}.
 Among them Rezende \etal~\cite{Rezende_ICML2014} developed an approach for training a generative model with variational inference by performing (stochastic) backpropagation through a latent Gaussian representation.
-Goodfellow \etal~\cite{Goodfellow_NIPS2014} model natural images using a ''deconvolutional'' generative network that is similar to our architecture.
+The generative adversarial networks approach presented in Goodfellow \etal \cite{Goodfellow_NIPS2014} models natural images using a ''deconvolutional'' generative network that is similar to our architecture.

 Most unsupervised generative models can be extended to incorporate label information, forming semi-supervised and conditional generative models which lie between fully unsupervised approaches and our work.
 Examples include: gated conditional RBMs \cite{Memisevic07} for modeling image transformations, training RBMs to disentangle face identity and pose information using conditional RBMs \cite{Reed_icml2014}, and learning a generative model of digits conditioned on digit class using variational autoencoders~\cite{Kingma_NIPS2014}.
 In contrast to our work, these approaches are typically restricted to small models and images, and they often require an expensive inference procedure -- both during training and for generating images.